ayamagroup/CS250-Software-Dev-Lifecycle/README.md

 ## Conclusion

 This repository serves as a reflection of my journey through the CS 250 course, showcasing the application of Agile methodologies and the lessons learned.
-It is part of a broader portfolio that captures my growth and learning in the field of computer science.
+It is part of a broader portfolio that captures my growth and learning in the field of software development.

 ---